lenddoefl/triggers/docs/status.rst

 ``abandoned``
    The task instance was abandoned because its ``unless`` clause was satisfied.

-For more information about how to check an instance status, see :doc:`managers`.
+For more information about how to check an instance's status, see :doc:`inspecting`.